markshannon/pattern-matching/precise_semantics.rst

 For a stack machine based implementation, like CPython and PyPy, keeping temporary variables on the stack seems like the obvious strategy.
-It avoid any leakage of local variables, and is efficient.
+It avoids any leakage of local variables, and is quite efficient.

 Example
 -------